 Many children with autism have poor sleep patterns.
 From complex bedtime routines to night waking and early morning waking, every child is different.
 But there is something you can do about it.
 The autism sleep clinic is here to help.

 For fifteen years, we’ve been running regular workshops and one-to-one appointments for parents and carers.
 Our experts offer practical advice and tailor-made sleep programmes to suit your child.
 Because poor sleep doesn’t have to be a lifelong pattern.

-Sleep Tight Trafford offer one-to-one sleep clinics for local parents and carers in Trafford.
+Sleep Tight Bradford District and Craven provides specialist one-to-one sleep clinics for parents of children, aged 2-11 years old who are experiencing sleep difficulties.
 Our sleep practitioners work with you to create a personalised sleep plan for your child so everyone can get a good night’s sleep.
-We’ve also got loads of great tips and resources below so you can start rethinking sleep today.
+We’ve also got loads of information and advice on our website to support you and your family.

 Feedback from our Sleep Services

 “Honestly, it’s been incredible and she’s doing great!
 Before the appointment I could have counted on one hand the number of times she slept through and now she is self-settling at bedtime and sleeping through.
 The service has been really appreciated.
 The way you’ve delivered it has been superb and the follow up service has been really great.
 The information has been easy to follow - all really impressive especially under the current circumstance! ”

 “It’s worked!
 He is now going to bed on time and getting up at 8am.
 This means that he can now access other activities that he previously wouldn’t be able to do.
 But now he can because he is up, this is the cumulative kock-on effect that it has had and this will make a massive difference to his mental health!